Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 El Cotillo Lagoons

 These start at the northern edge of the village of El Cotillo.
-The first few are generally not naturist, but are sometimes.
-The next beach along is Playa de la Concha (also known as Playa Chica) and this beach is generally a mixture of textile and naturist.
-When it is busy the right-hand, northern side of the beach tends to be the popular naturist area.
+The first few are generally not naturist but are sometimes.
+The next beach along is Playa de la Concha (also known as Playa Chica), and this beach is generally a mixture of textiles and naturists.
+When the right-hand side is busy, the beach’s northern side tends to be the popular naturist area.

-Sometimes the beach is well populated with naturists and at other times it isn’t.
-It is my theory that if the first few people on the beach are clothed then those that arrive afterwards follow suit.
-If the first are naturists then more people go naked.
+Sometimes, the beach is well populated with naturists, and at other times it isn’t.
+My theory is that if the first few people on the beach are clothed, those who arrive afterward follow suit.
+If the first are naturists, then more people go naked.
 No one wants to be outnumbered!

 El Cotillo Lagoons nudist beach fuerteventura